vitessio/website/content/en/docs/user-guides/reparenting.md

 That command performs the following operations:

-1. Locks the shard in the global topology server.
+1. Reads the Tablet from the local topology service.
-2. Reads the `Shard` object from the global topology server.
+2. Reads the Shard object from the global topology service.
-3. Reads all of the tablets in the replication graph for the shard.
-Vitess does allow partial reads in this step, which means that Vitess will proceed even if a data center is down as long as the data center containing the new master is available.
-4. Ensures that the new master's state is updated correctly and that the new master is not a MySQL slave of another server.
-It runs the MySQL `show slave status` command, ultimately aiming to confirm that the MySQL `reset slave` command already executed on the tablet.
-5. Updates, for each slave, the topology server record and replication graph to reflect the new master.
-If the old master does not return successfully in this step, Vitess changes its tablet type to spare to ensure that it does not interfere with ongoing operations.
-6. Updates the `Shard` object to specify the new master.
+3. If the Tablet type is not already `MASTER`, sets the tablet type to `MASTER`.
+4. The Shard record is updated asynchronously (if needed) with the current master alias.
+5. Any other tablets that still have their tablet type to `MASTER` will demote themselves to `REPLICA`.

 The `TabletExternallyReparented` command fails in the following cases: